 This is my blend of several metrics, which is — What % of Targeted Potential Customers Can You Get to Take a Phone Call and Do a Demo?

-You have something that either breaks through a crowded market, or, that you can convince someone to take a look at in a market that is even a bit of a new category or at least new process to automate.
+You have something that either breaks through a crowded market or that you can convince someone to take a look at in a market that is even a bit of a new category or at least a new process to automate.

-If you spam 10,000 accounts with a non-personalized cr*p message, you’ll never hit 5%, of course.
+If you spam 10,000 accounts with a non-personalized generic message, you’ll never hit 5%, of course.
 But instead, if you haven’t done this, pick the exact Buyer Title, Stage, and Type of Company that’s already bought before.
 And see if you can get 5% of them to not just respond, “Thanks!”, but to actually take a meeting.
 Call this Account Based Marketing, if you want.
 It’s highly personalized, careful outreach that shows an understanding of a problem, and a real solution.

 If you do, it’s OK if you can’t even close a ton of those yet.
 You’ll get better.
 Just try to close 1 or 2.

-And note if your sales team today hasn’t done this before — they are probably terrible at it, or don’t want to do it.
-100% inbound guys are usually terrible at outbound unless they did it before.
+And note if your sales team today hasn’t done this before — they are probably just not experienced at it, or don’t want to do it.
+100% inbound folks are usually weak at outbound unless they did it before.
 You may need to remix the team to add a passion for outbound to the team.